Annual General Meeting

 That the Remuneration Statement published as part of the Annual Report be and is hereby approved.

-Finally, the new board of directors was appointed in accordance with the company’s Articles of Association.
-Nikolaus Gretzmacher, Dr Cory Greenland, Rita Heiss, Dr Wolfgang Koeberl, and Florian Nowotny will hold office as non-executive directors until the next annual general meeting, while Chief Executive Officer Alan Borg and Chief Financial Officer Karl Dandler will continue to serve as executive directors for the same period.
+The new Board of Directors was also appointed in accordance with the company’s Articles of Association.
+Nikolaus Gretzmacher, Dr Cory Greenland, Rita Heiss, Dr Wolfgang Koeberl, and Florian Nowotny will hold office as non-executive directors until the next annual general meeting, while Chief Executive Officer Alan Borg and Chief Financial Officer Karl Dandler will continue to serve as executive directors.